-We also run 'Join the Pipe project', a collaborative project with Join the Pipe Foundation -a non-profit organization established in Amsterdam, Netherlands that produces and provides sustainable public tap water stations and services to all people around the globe by servicing communities, cities, and town with clean tap water.
-Join the Pipe project installs specially designed tap water stations in Kenyan communities facing challenges with access to tap water.
+We run the ‘Join the Pipe’ project, a collaborative project with Join the Pipe Foundation -a non-profit organization established in Amsterdam, Netherlands- that produces sustainable public tap water stations and services to all people around the globe by servicing communities, cities, and towns with clean tap water.
+The ‘Join the Pipe’ project installs specially designed tap water stations in Kenyan communities facing challenges with access to tap water.
 ITF does this in collaboration with local community-based schools.
 Thus far we have built 9 water kiosks in community-based schools across Kenya providing clean drinking tap water and sanitation to 4338 students and 70587 community residents.

-'Jijenge Kijana fund' is the newest project run by ITF.
-The fund was introduced in March 2015 after one of our members lost his job where he was drawing income to mature chicks in his just launched small poultry farm.
-The Jijenge Kijana fund was then introduced as our members’ livelihood pathway offering microcredit and training to enable them to engage in productive and stable livelihoods gradually generating increased income to lift themselves out of poverty.
+The 'Jijenge Kijana Fund' is another project run by ITF.
+The fund was introduced in March 2015.
+It came up after one of our members lost his job from where he was drawing income to mature chicks in his just launched small poultry farm.
+The ‘Jijenge Kijana Fund’ was then introduced as our members’ livelihood pathway to offering microcredit and training to enable them to engage in productive and stable livelihoods gradually generating increased income to lift themselves out of poverty.

 Finally, we have our youth centered project, '1 Slum 100 Computers' project which has had great success.
 In 2014, 3 youth associations with 10 members each from 3 different slums in Eastern Nairobi received computer training enabling them to be familiar with computer applications.
 They also got entrepreneurship mentorship to help them in designing a profitable computer-based business.
 In 2015, Excellent Youth Group from Kariobangi South was selected to take part in the 1 slum 100 Computers Project.